download

 fotor-2023082015295.jpeg

-On Thursday July 7, 2005, a series of explosions caused by suicide bombers hit the British capital's public transport system during rush hour in London, as many people went to work.
-Three subway trains are hit almost simultaneously and after just under an hour a bus explodes.
+On Thursday, July 7, 2005, a series of explosions caused by suicide bombers hit the British capital's public transport system during rush hour in London, as many people went to work.
+Three subway trains were hit almost simultaneously and after just under an hour a bus exploded.
 The attacks caused 56 deaths, including the attackers, and about 700 injured, of which a hundred were hospitalised.
-The attack takes place just as the 31st G8 summit is being held in the United Kingdom, near Edinburgh; moreover, the choice of the English capital as the site of the 2012 Olympics had been celebrated the previous day.
-The attacks led to the complete closure of the London underground for a few days, the blockage of many streets surrounding the affected stations, and the suspension of bus runs in the central area for most of the day.
+The attack took place just as the 31st G8 summit was being held in the United Kingdom, near Edinburgh; moreover, the choice of the English capital as the site of the 2012 Olympics had been celebrated the previous day.
+The attacks led to the complete closure of the London underground for a few days, the blockage of many streets surrounding the affected stations, and the suspension of buses in central areas for most of the day.
 Investigators later identified four deceased people as responsible for the attacks.
-According to an article in The Guardian, it is assumed that the bombers acted alone, for religious reasons, with a tight budget, despite Al Qaeda claiming responsibility.
-Four bombers for four separate attacks, all young Britons between 18 and 30, living what seemed like normal lives.
-After the attacks, it is revealed that they all had ties to Islamic extremism.
+According to an article from The Guardian, it is assumed that the bombers acted alone, for religious reasons, with a tight budget, despite Al Qaeda claiming responsibility.
+Four bombers for four separate attacks, all young Britons between 18 and 30 years old, living what seemed like normal lives.
+After the attacks, it was revealed that they all had ties to Islamic extremism.
 However, Formula 1 goes on.
-At Silverstone, 150 kilometers north-west of London, preparations continue for the Grand Prix scheduled for Sunday 10 July 2005.
+At Silverstone, 150 kilometres north-west of London, preparations continue for the Grand Prix scheduled for Sunday, July 10, 2005.

 "There will be a race".

 Assures Richard Woods, FIA spokesman.
-Only an intervention by Tony Blair could stop the demonstration, which attracts over 100,000 spectators every year.
+Only an intervention by Tony Blair could stop the event, which attracts over 100.000 spectators every year.
 Security measures have been strengthened.
-Shortly after the announcement of the attacks, exceptional measures were taken at the circuit entrances, with the systematic searches of spectators and insiders, including the drivers.
+Shortly after the announcement of the attacks, exceptional measures were taken at the circuit entrances, with systematic searches of spectators and workers, including the drivers.

 "Silverstone guarantees those attending the Formula 1 Grand Prix that a carefully planned security system has been set up with the police and other agencies".

-The pilots agree: sport cannot stop, it would send a signal of surrender to terrorism.
-Michael Schumacher is also convinced of this, who after 11 September 2001 would have liked to avoid the American trip to Indianapolis.
+The drivers agree: sport cannot stop, it would send the signal of surrendering to terrorism.
+Michael Schumacher is also convinced of this, the same Michael who after September 11, 2001, would have liked to avoid the American trip to Indianapolis.

 "This is our life, we must not allow it to be stolen from us.
 The security measures here are extraordinary and I feel safer than elsewhere".